johno4472/startupRedo/notes.md

 10. Add Middleware function "verifyAuth" to make sure the secured endpoints can only be accessed by those with a cookie
 11. Add line of code in service to make sure we serve static files from the public directory
 12. On Frontend, replace functions that retrieve and store data with calls to endpoints

+To ssh into server while running, ssh -i ../winter2025keyPair.pem ubuntu@consistandsee.com and then pm2 logs